Challenge #3: A Citizenship Question TIMELY Update

 What does this mean?

-With one judge (i.e. Friedrich) ruling in favor of the administration and two ruling against (i.e. Seeborg and Furman), the decision now lies in the hands of the U.S. Supreme Court.
+With one judge (i.e. Friedrich) ruling in favor of the administration and three ruling against (i.e. Seeborg, Furman, and Hazel), the decision now lies in the hands of the U.S. Supreme Court.
 More information is available here.

 More information about EPIC v.
 Commerce can be found here.